avabellaw/bright-times/readme.md

 **19. As a user, I want to sign up for an account to buy a ticket**

 Users can find the signup page by clicking the link on the login page.
-A user will only need to signup once, so the login functionality takes priority.
+A user will only need to sign up once, so the login functionality takes priority.

 ![Login page](docs/user-stories/sign-in-19.webp)

 ![Sign up page](docs/user-stories/sign-up-19.webp)

-**20. As a user, I want to be able to login and save information to my profile**
+**20. As a user, I want to be able to log in and save information to my profile**

-A user can then change their email in the profile section .
+A user can then change their email in the profile section.
 A user can also use the 'forgot my password' link on the login page to change their password.

 ![Profile section](docs/user-stories/profile-20.webp)